-Culture is catching on Fri 21 Sep, as Culture Night/Oíche Chultúir returns to towns and cities across the island of Ireland.
+Wrap up on culture on Fri 20 Sep, as Culture Night/Oíche Chultúir returns to towns and cities across the island of Ireland.

-As part of this year’s celebrations, we’re releasing a series of special podcast episodes, with contributions from familiar faces and emerging talents in Ireland’s cultural sphere.
+As part of this year’s celebrations, we’re recording new episodes of our popular podcast series, with contributions from familiar faces and emerging talents in Ireland’s cultural sphere.

 Produced in association with Headstuff Podcast Network, the podcasts delve into different facets of culture and the arts, with some leading thinkers, doers and makers exploring the ways in which our cultural heritage enhances our experiences.